woodpecker-ci/woodpecker/docs/docs/50-about.md

 # About

 Woodpecker is a community-driven open source CI/CD tool.
-It is designed to be lightweight, fast and simple to use.
+It is lightweight, fast and simple to use.
 It can be used with many different Git providers and runners.

 ## History